Questfall/docs/users/Items.md

 The higher the **tier** of the item the **more bonuses** it gives and the **heavier** it is.

-In addition to the tier clothing has also **level.**
+In addition to the tier clothing has also **level.** The higher the item level the heavier it is and the more bonuses it can potentially give.
 Character is able to wear clothing of any level.
 If the level of the item is higher than the Character Level, the item and its effects will be downgraded (while equipped) to the Character Level.

-***

-### Item Bonuses
+For more details about tier and level bonuses see [Crafting](crafting.md).

 ***

 ### Loot boxes